DejaVu5792/personal-wiki/docs/yarr/android-apps.md

 - A "Mega repository" will appear in the list of extensions, tap it
 - Download "Mega"
 - Go back to list to see every extension available
-- Recommended Extensions: CineStream (in CSX repo), Ultima (in Phisher repo)
+- Recommended Extensions: CineStream (in Megix repo), Ultima (in Phisher repo)
   - idk if these repos still exist (been too long since i setuped cloudstream lol), look in [wiki page](https://cloudstream.miraheze.org/wiki/List_of_extensions) for up to date info

 :::
-:::tip Wiki Page
+:::info Wiki Pages

 [Official Wiki Page](https://recloudstream.github.io/csdocs/)